ehoover3/react-02-read-people/README.md

 # IDEAS

-- Add a video learning inside the Learn Section
+- Add video learning inside the Learn Section
-- Add a text fly in animation
+- Add a text fly in animation for the side bar
+- rename navbar "LEARN" to "GROW", then refactor all files accordingly
+- rename "views" folder to "pages"